 Indeed, based on these two experiences, I’m under the impression that this would be the typical hassle that we’d have to put up with as a result of saving on not paying the upfront cost of supplemental insurance or damage waivers to the rental agency.

 Why We’re Very Cautious About Relying On Our Auto Insurance For Rental Cars

-Within the United States, our coverage situation is such that we have our standard auto insurance (which is mandated in the state of California), and our premiums typically cost between $2000 to $3000 per year (though it’s always rising).
+Within the United States, our coverage situation is such that we have our standard auto insurance (which is mandated in the state of California; not sure about other states), and our premiums typically cost between $2000 to $3000 per year (though it’s always rising).

 This “normal” auto insurance covers us any time damage or injury occurs while driving a car in the United States after spending beyond our deductible of around say $750 USD.